 We base our employment data for the number of non-farm jobs on data from the Bureau of Labor Statistics.
 We calculate the employment shares per sector using data from the BEA Regional Economic Accounts.
 We took the average weekly hours worked from the Annual Social and Economic Supplement of the Current Population Survey.
 The average weekly hours worked at all jobs is divided by the total number of hours per week (168 hours) to calculate average labor supply used for the model calibration.
-For the baseline projections, employment is assumed to grow at the forecasted rates of employment from the CBO.23
+For the baseline projections, employment is assumed to grow at the average growth rate of employment for Georgia between 2008 and 2022.
+Our calculations of the average are based on BEA data.

 We used the following methodology to estimate the effects of the tax policy scenarios on employment because the model measures employment in hours worked (intensive margin).
-First, we use employment multiplied by the average hours worked per year (2,093 hours).
+First, we use employment multiplied by the average hours worked per year (2,115 hours).
 This total number of hours worked per year is multiplied by the effect of the corresponding scenario in order to obtain the change in total hours worked for each scenario.
-Finally, the change in hours is converted into the number of full-time equivalent jobs gained or lost by dividing it by 2,080, which is the number of hours worked by a full-time equivalent employee according to the CBO's definition (Harris and Mok, 2015).24
+Finally, the change in hours is converted into the number of full-time equivalent jobs gained or lost by dividing it by 2,080, which is the number of hours worked by a full-time equivalent employee according to the CBO's definition (Harris and Mok, 2015).11